 Shanghai DE Printed Box supply the corrugated printed box with the E flute, F flute, B flute, C flute, A flute, BC flute, BE flute, BA flute, EE flute, EF flute, EBA flute, ABA flute.

-Corrugated Board is made of the front surface linerboard, back surface linerboard and the corrugated medium(fluting).
-The corrugated board are excellent and ideal for the shipping boxes when strength and durability are needed and for printed folding boxes when exquisite printind is needed
+Corrugated board is made of the front surface linerboard, back surface linerboard and the corrugated medium(fluting).
+The corrugated boards are excellent and ideal for the shipping boxes, mailer boxes when strength and durability are needed and for printed folding boxes when exquisite printing is needed

 Various corrugated board available in our factory

 E flute corrugated printed box